 ⅛ teaspoon jojoba oil

 How to Make a Detox Face Mask:

 Combine 1 teaspoon Kaolin clay with ½ teaspoon activated charcoal in a small face mask bowl.
-Blend together, then add ½ teaspoon of filtered water.
-Thoroughly mix and add 2 drops lavender essential oil and 1 drop tea tree essential oil to the mixture.
+Blend, then add ½ teaspoon of filtered water.
+Thoroughly mix and add 2 drops of lavender essential oil and 1 drop of tea tree essential oil to the mixture.
 Followed by ⅛ teaspoon jojoba oil until a mask begins to form.

 Rather Have a Printable Recipe?

 - ⅛ teaspoon jojoba oil